Man sitting at home office desk writing on a notepad, optimizing freelance writing rates.

 Factors influencing rates - Experience, specialization, deadlines

-Factors Influencing Writing Rates
+Factors Influencing Freelance Writing Rates

 Experience and Expertise